 Spring is the season of renewal when things are wet, cool, dense, and soft- think about the ground and the plants the morning after a spring rain.
 It is the season of rebirth as everything is coming back to life; the season of growth.
 It is also the season of cleansing in preparation for that rebirth period.

 Summer is the season of transformation when things are hot, sharp, and light- think of the afternoon of a humid summer day with the bright sun shining.
-It is the season of full-on life, burning hot and moving from rebirth into death; the season of doing.
+It is the season of full-on life, burning hot and moving from rebirth toward death; the season of doing.

 Fall into early Winter is the season of flexibility and mobility as things become even lighter, drier, rough, and begin to cool- think of the leaves on a tree turning brown and falling to the ground to crunch beneath your feet.
 It is the season where the work that has been done in the summer is coming to fruition to be shown as forward movement.
 It is the season of reaping the benefits of the work, but also preparing for what is to come.